techniq/svelte-ux/packages/svelte-ux/src/routes/customization/+page.md

 ## Settings

-At the root of your app, you can call `settings({ ... })` to set component classes and define formats.
+At the root of your app, you can call `settings({ ... })` to set component classes, define some default component props such as `variant` and `labelPlacement`, and define locales / formats.
 Usually this is done in `+layout.svelte`.

-For each `ComponentName: ...` you can allow convenient global styling by passing `classes` as a `string` to alter the root class string, or an `object` for finer control over internal elements.
+For each `ComponentName: ...` you can add convenient global styling by passing `classes` as a `string` to alter the root class string, or an `object` for finer control over internal elements.

 Components based on Button and Field also let you customize the default `variant` and `labelPlacement` properties, respectively.

 ```svelte
 <script>